-Why Travelling in Japan is not as Expensive as You May think.
+Backpacking Japan is not as Expensive as You May think.

 When I said I was going to Japan, many of the reactions from people were great.
 Have a fun time!
 Enjoy the food!
 Find out if they really do have used pantie machines!
-OK… well we can forget about that last one.
+OK, well we can forget about that last one.
 It’s true in case you did happen to be wondering.

 But there was always that other reaction.
 It’s going to be so expensive!

-Japan is not crazy expensive if you do it right and you should definitely visit!
+Japan is not crazy expensive if you do it right and you should definitely visit.

-Now lets be clear.
-We’re not talking India, Indonesia, Ethiopia etc levels of travel.
-It is very expensive when comparing to the cheap budget countries that backpackers love to visit, where you could get by on $10 a day if you wanted to.
+Now lets be clear, we’re not talking India, Indonesia, Ethiopia etc levels of travel.
+It is very expensive when comparing to the cheap budget countries that backpackers love to visit where you could get by on $10 a day if you wanted to.

 I always wanted to visit and decided to bite the bullet and spend.
 But Japan is cheaper to visit than many of those expensive western places.
-I came out of it with a lot of my budget still intact, and had an incredible time.
+I came out of it with a lot of my budget still intact and had an incredible time.

 A Lowdown on Some Costs in Japan